 Who is Eligible?

-Students may apply to Student Support Services if they meet at least one of these eligibility requirements:
+Students who are pursuing their first bachelor's degree may apply to Student Support Services if they meet at least one of these eligibility requirements:

 - First-Generation College Student - Neither of the student's parents has a four-year college degree.